rewiringamerica/surrogate_modeling/docs/features_upgrades.md

 `water_heater_recovery_efficiency_ef` (double): Recovery efficiency factor (EF) of the water heater, which is the efficiency of heat of transferring heat fro the energy source to the water.
 While the options.tsv sets this to 0 for all electric or tankless water heaters since this is essentially ignored by the simulation, we set it to 1 which is a more appropriate value.

-Water Heater In Unit: *In 2024 ResStock this is a deterministic function of Water Heater Location, but the latter is not a feature in 2022*
+Water Heater Location:

+`water_heater_location` (str): Description of where in the unit the water heater is located, with 'Outside' if the water heater is not in the unit.

+Water Heater In Unit:

 `has_water_heater_in_unit` (bool): Indicator for whether the water heater is in the unit.
+Note that this is deterministic function of Water Heater Location, but since this was not a feature in 2022.1, we keep this redudant feature just in case.

 Window Areas: